dlemstra/AdventOfCode/2017/day/21/readme.md

 Thus, after 2 iterations, the grid contains 12 pixels that are on.

 How many pixels stay on after 5 iterations?

+# --- Part Two ---

+How many pixels stay on after 18 iterations?